Our Story Matters

 Since 2012, Columbia SC 63: Our Story Matters has successfully built a platform for the world to learn the stories of the brave men and women who participated in South Carolina’s march toward freedom.

 We are VERY EXCITED about our partnership with the Columbia Museum of Art and the University of South Carolina Center for Civil Rights History & Research to open the The Our Story Matters Gallery!!
-The gallery will be located in the Columbia Museum of Art, and will be opening August 2023!!
+The gallery is located in the Columbia Museum of Art, and is now a part of our walking tour!!

 The Negro Citizens Committee conducted a voter registration campaign to open the Democratic Party primary to blacks.
 The committee organized teams of prospective black voters in Columbia to register including George Elmore, an entrepreneur and political activist.
 He successfully sued the Democratic Party in Elmore v.
 Rice and won the right to vote for African Americans in the Democratic primary.View Timeline